MTriNguci/IMDB-Dashboard/DOCKER_README.md

    - Open your web browser and go to: `http://localhost:8050`
    - The dashboard should be accessible and fully functional
    - Use the "Export Data" button to download all chart data as Excel file with embedded charts
+   - Use the "Export PDF" button to download the entire dashboard as PDF using screenshots

 4. To stop the application:
    ```bash